Maati (film)

-Maati is a 2018 Indian Bengali-language drama film directed by Saibal Banerjee and Leena Gangopadhyay and starring Adil Hussain & Paoli Dam in the lead roles.
+Maati is a 2018 Indian Bengali-language drama film directed by Saibal Banerjee and Leena Gangopadhyay and starring Paoli Dam & Adil Hussain in the lead roles.

 Synopsis

 Meghla finds out her grandmother had been killed in her ancestral home in East Pakistan by a trusted retainer of the family.
 Many years after the tragedy, Meghla goes back to Kutubdia to trace her roots and faces the murderer's family who now occupies her house.

 'Maati' traces Meghla's trials with truth and humanity, while tackling issues of migration, human displacement and relationships.